 It can also lead to other interesting discussions, for example, you could ask which part of computer science the candidate liked the most in school, or if they ever thought about doing some personal projects.

-My intent with those questions is to have a meaningful discussion around the candidate values, this provides me with a better understanding of the values this individual would embody, and which company values he would lack the most.
+As I said earlier, my intent with those questions is to have a meaningful discussion around the candidate values, this provides me with a better understanding of the values this individual would embody, and which company values he would lack the most.

 There are more resources about culture fit hiring if you look around, it’s a hot topic and it has also been debated quite a lot, some say that culture based interviews can also lead to diversity issues on the long run.
 One last thing, stay away from tacky questions!